What I’ve Learned From Being the Mom of a Child with Cochlear Implants

 I’ve learned throughout the process of multiple tests, a hearing aid trial, surgeries, and cochlear implant hearing aid activations that I am growing right along with my son: mentally, emotionally, and every way in between.
-Here is what I’ve learned from being the mom of a cochlear implant child.
+As he puts his Cochlear Nucleus 7 processors on every morning, I think about everything we’ve done to get to where he is today.
+Here are a few of the things I’ve learned from being the mom of a child with cochlear implants.

 I had heard of the cochlear implant and knew a little about them before learning that my son was deaf.
 Was I an expert?
 Absolutely not.
-It took plenty of research and talking to my son’s doctors to really understand how they work.
+It took plenty of research and talking to my son’s doctors to really understand everything I needed to know: how they work, how they’ll help them, the average cochlear implant cost, and more.
 It wasn’t until my son had his first surgery and became activated that I really understood just how amazing these devices are (I mean HELLO!
 I can hook his “ears” up directly to his iPad or the TV for clearer sound!).

 I will become a pro at this eventually.

-Learning about the cochlear implant is no joke.
-I’m still learning about and understanding all of the equipment, the extra cables that can be used with it, all the technicalities of his mapping appointments.
+Learning about cochlear implants is no joke.
+It took me a good three years to feel confident about my son’s Cochlear Nucleus equipment, and there are still things I’m learning about, like the extra cables that can be used with it and all the technicalities of his mapping appointments.
 It really is a learning process for parents just as much as it is for the child.

-My son’s audiologist has been great with making me understand that even many doctors don’t know as much about the cochlear implant as we do.
+My son’s audiologists have been great with making me understand that even many doctors don’t even know much about cochlear implants.
 There is always something to learn and we will probably be learning throughout my son’s life as new upgrades become available, his brain adjusts to new sounds, and advances are made.

-This is a tough one for me and always will be.
-Since my son has had his implants, I can’t remember one time I went to a store and didn’t get at least one stare at him.
+Now, let me explain this one a bit because it’s a tough one for me and always will be.
+Since my son has had his bilateral cochlear implants, I can’t remember one time I went to a store and didn’t get at least one person staring at him.
 The really unsettling part is it’s mostly adults, not children, who do the staring.
 I understand that people are curious.
-Have a question?
-Ask away!
 That doesn’t bother me one bit.
-But stare at my child?
-Please don’t.
+But staring is something that bothers me, especially because he’s older now and can understand that it’s happening.

 I will always have critics.

-One of my biggest fears when deciding whether or not to implant my son was the backlash from the deaf community.
-Upon learning about his deafness and the options available to us, I was approached by a deaf extended family member who urged us not to implant and got rather offended when I said it was something we were considering.
-After researching more, I found that many in the deaf community are not supporters of CIs, which really upset me.
+One of my biggest fears when deciding whether or not to implant my son was the backlash from the Deaf community.
+Upon learning about his deafness and the options available to us, I was approached by a Deaf extended family member who urged us not to implant and got rather offended when I said it was something we were considering.
+After researching more, I found that others in the Deaf community are not supporters of CIs.

 I made the right choice for MY son.